MDA Space: History

-MDA Space (formerly MacDonald, Dettwiler and Associates) was founded in 1969 by John S. MacDonald and Vern Dettwiler in the basement of MacDonald's Vancouver home.
+John S. MacDonald and Vern Dettwiler founded MacDonald, Dettwiler and Associates in the basement of MacDonald's Vancouver home in 1969.
 On 17 November 1995, the company became a subsidiary of Orbital Sciences Corporation (OSC), a U.S.-based company.

 MDA was the primary contractor for, and took ownership of, the RADARSAT-2 Earth observation satellite.

-In March 1999, MDA bought the space robotics division of Spar Aerospace, manufacturer of the Canadarm, renaming it MD Robotics.
+In March 1999, MDA bought the space robotics division of Spar Aerospace, manufacturer of the Canadarm, and renamed it MD Robotics.
 The company completed the Mobile Servicing System (including the Canadarm2) for the International Space Station.
 OSC sold its entire stake in 2001.
 Nearly 70% was sold to a group of Canadian investors; the Ontario Teachers' Pension Plan (OTPP) became the largest shareholder with a 29% stake.

 In the 2000s, MDA experienced difficulties winning government contracts in the United States due to its foreign ownership.
 In 2008, an attempt to sell the space division to Alliant Techsystems was blocked by the Canadian government on national security grounds.
 The subsequent lack of Canadian business led to layoffs.
 The real estate information business was sold in early 2011, with MDA buying Space Systems/Loral from Loral Space & Communications in 2012, resulting in OTPP reducing its stake to less than 10%.

-In 2017, MDA purchased DigitalGlobe and rebranded as Maxar Technologies, the company moved its headquarters to Colorado, United States.
+MDA purchased DigitalGlobe and rebranded as Maxar Technologies in 2017, the company moved its headquarters to Colorado, United States.